ravi5781/Library_management/README.md

     "jdbc:mysql://localhost:3306/library_db", "your_username", "your_password");

+## add Connector
-#3 Add mysql-connector-java JAR to your build path.
+3 Add mysql-connector-java JAR to your build path.

 📌 Notes